 Another great YouTube video technique to keep your audience engaged is to create some hype around an upcoming special event.
 Promoting a one-off event that really captures the imagination and taps into the current zeitgeist can be a really effective way to generate buzz around your brand.
 McDonald’s are the absolute masters of leveraging topical issues to draw attention to their corporate social responsibility efforts.
 In this example, they created a brilliant animated video to highlight all the alternative modes of transport customers could use to pick up their Big Macs on World Car-Free Day.
 Tortoise-driven sled anyone?!

 8. Explainer video (Wyzowl)

-Explainer videos are perfect for illustrating how a particular product or service works.
+Explainer videos are perfect for illustrating how a product or service business works.
 Ideal for simplifying complex features or theories, explainer videos are far more illuminating and immediate than words can ever hope to be.
 In fact, our studies have shown that 72% of people would choose video over text to learn about a product or service.
 We’ve produced our fair share of explainer videos and have even gone as far as creating this explainer video to explain explainer videos.
 We’ll let the video do the explaining!

 9. Employee profile videos (Hilton)

 Profiling an individual employee working at your company can be a great way to give your audience a one-to-one introduction to your talent pool.
 Adopting a narrower focus than a ‘meet the team’ video, employee profiles typically involve a short interview that uncovers your interviewee’s background, skills and contribution to your business.
 Hilton’s video provides an interesting insight into the motivations behind one team member’s reasons for joining the hotel chain.
 Human interest is always compelling material for YouTube videos.